Three-Loop Gauge Beta Functions in Supersymmetric Theories with Exponential Higher Covariant Derivative Regularization: Preliminaries

+The bare gauge $\beta$–function is defined in Eq.~\eqref{eq:beta_defs}.
+Equivalently, for each gauge factor it is useful to keep the explicit form

-Bare $\beta$–functions are regularization–dependent but \emph{scheme–independent}, which is why they are the natural objects for preserving exact identities such as the NSVZ relation.
-Renormalized $\widetilde{\beta}_K(\alpha,\lambda)$ depend on the subtraction prescription (e.g.\ $\overline{\mathrm{DR}}$) but are related to the bare functions by finite, analytic redefinitions of fields and couplings (see Sec.~\ref{sec:FiniteRenorm}) \cite{Jack1996_1,Jack1996_2}.
+Bare RG functions depend on the regularization but are \emph{subtraction-scheme independent}.
+This is precisely why they are the natural objects for exact identities such as the NSVZ relation in the HCD+PV framework.
+In contrast, the renormalized functions $\widetilde{\beta}_K(\alpha,\lambda)$ depend on the subtraction prescription (e.g.\ $\overline{\mathrm{DR}}$) and are related to the bare ones by finite, analytic redefinitions of couplings and fields (see Sec.~\ref{sec:FiniteRenorm})~\cite{Jack1996_1,Jack1996_2}.